sparna-git/Sparnatural/README.md

 # Sparnatural SPARQL query builder
-Sparnatural is a **visual SPARQL query builder written in Typescript**.
+Sparnatural is a **visual client-side SPARQL query builder**.
+It is written in Typescript.

-It supports the creation of basic graph patterns with the selection of values with autocomplete search or dropdown lists.
-It can be configured through a JSON-LD or OWL configuration file (that can be edited in Protégé) that defines the classes and properties to be presented in the component.
+It supports the creation of basic graph patterns with the selection of values with autocomplete search or dropdown lists, or other widgets.
+It can be configured through an OWL configuration file (that can be edited in Protégé) that defines the classes and properties to be presented in the component.
+SHACL-based configuration will be added soon.

 ![](docs/assets/screencasts/screencast-sparnatural-dbpedia-v3-en.gif)